ColgateUniversityComputerScience/cosc208notes/notesA/2022-11-30_worksheet.md

 _COSC 208, Introduction to Computer Systems, 2022-04-27_

 # Announcements
+* Attend faculty candidate talks Dec 1, 8, 13, 14, & 15 at 11:20am
+    * Earn 2 points of extra credit on final exam for each talk or discussion attended (maximum of 4 points)
 * Project 5 due Thurs, Dec 8 @ 11pm

 ## Outline